 Jay Shetty is an English author and life coach, whose mantra is that if we don't work on the core of a relationship, values, and communication, and if we don't learn how to build trust, very little can be achieved.
 As a former monk, Shetty wants to make "wisdom go viral" by tackling a great variety of topics around these subjects - including Proven Strategies For Dating, Scientific Reasons Why We Lose The Spark, and How to Get The Most Out of Therapy.

 Sometimes it's with the help of certified experts like personal development coaches, psychologists, and therapists, and other times it's with celebrities.
 You'll hear Drew Barrymore speak on reframing expectations of love in one episode, John Legend discuss growing from grief, and Gwyneth Paltrow's take on building better daily habits, among many others.
-This is one of the most relaxing podcasts too, thanks to the many episodes available and soothing tones of the guests.
+This is one of the most relaxing podcasts and one of the best podcasts for anxiety too, thanks to the many episodes available and soothing tones of the guests.

 7. Jillian On Love